Optical Effects of Phenomenal Cabochons

 Let’s see how their different structures interact with light properties.

 Opal is made up of millions of tiny silica spheres stacked in layers and held together by a mixture of slightly different silica and water.
-When light interacts with the silica spheres, a diffraction of light causes flashes of spectral colors.
-These colors depend on the size of the silica spheres.
-Smaller spheres produce blue to green spectral colors and larger spheres produce red.
-This phenomenon is called play-of-color.
+When light interacts with the silica spheres, a diffraction of light causes flashes of spectral colours.
+These colours depend on the size of the silica spheres.
+Smaller spheres produce blue to green spectral colours and larger spheres produce red.
+This phenomenon is called play-of-colour.

 Moonstone is composed of two different types of feldspars that vary in thickness and regularity.
 In moonstone, the light is scattered in many directions giving it the characteristic cloudy bluish-white light, known as adularescence.

 Iridescence happens when light passes through a thin, transparent film that has a different refractive index from the surrounding material.
 The colour patterns in soap bubbles or on a thin film of oil on water are examples of iridescence.
 Pearl nacre and mother-of-pearl can have just the right structure to display iridescent optical effects.
 Orient is a special term used to describe pearl iridescence.

 A star or cat’s eye is the type of phenomena caused by inclusions of tiny bands of parallel needles or hollow tubes.
 When the bands of needles or hollow tubes are parallel, it’s called chatoyancy or cat’s eye.
 When they cross, a star is formed, called asterism.
 For best results in star and cat’s eye material, the base of the cabochon should be cut parallel to the inclusions to produce an even effect across the dome of the cabochon.
 Many gemstones possess the phenomena of chatoyancy and asterism: chrysoberyl, ruby, sapphire, spinel, garnet, tourmaline, diopside and quartz are examples.